Wait, Cortex 2? Where is the first one?

 I opted for reducing to three ailerons, with an elongated triangular shape to increase the height of the center of aerodynamic pressure.
 3 ailerons also meant I could launch from a launchpad of rail type (meaning the rockets has pads which slides in a rail under the ramp, instead of being guided inside the ramp like Cortex on the photo above).
 Rail ramps are good because they interfere less with telemetry and GPS signals.
 And it looks better on the photos.

-The ailerons will also be screwed to the main fuselage, instead of being printed all in a single part.
+The ailerons will also be bolted to the main fuselage, instead of being printed all in a single part.
 Cortex was actually entirely calculated around this : fitting the 4 ailerons on the Ultimakers2’s buildplate, and adjusting the other dimensions around that to design a stable rocket.
 But printing this 48 hours, 450g part proved to be a nightmare and failed three times in a raw due to miscellaneous issues with temperatures, filament and firmware bugs.
 Bolted ailerons it is.
 Actually, I think it looks even better.

 Cortex’s ailerons were also thick and heavy.
 I decided to make these ones thinner (down to 4mm from 7mm) by printing them in 4 parts and improving their rigidity with 1mm carbon fiber (which also reinforce the bonding between the upper and lower parts).
 Besides, carbon fiber always looks cool.